DavideDelVecchio/azure-m2c-wgm/docs/00_purpose.md

 - CosmosDB/Mongo API Indexing - this depends on your specific application and query patterns

 The Microsoft team will work with you to address these aspects of each migration.

+In the following pages, pages 01 through 15 describe the migration process and its setup.
+Only in step 16 do you actually execute the migration.